gschare/bc3997/homework4/README.md

 The function to synthesize is `f`, and its body is just a hole that refers to the grammar defined earlier in the file.

+I also wrote a file demonstrating the use of Rosette for solving algebraic
+equations: [`algebra.rkt`](./algebra.rkt).
+It leverages the `solve` procedure rather than the `synthesize` procedure, as it is concerned with figuring out the concrete values of symbolic values rather than filling holes in a sketch.

 ## Approach ("How did we get here?")
 I began by trying out various examples from the documentation, to varying